MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 The proxy currently supports apps that are configured with SAML single sign on in Azure AD.

 > [!NOTE]
-> The proxy also supports apps that are configured with identity providers other than Azure AD in Private Preview.
+> - The proxy also supports apps that are configured with identity providers other than Azure AD in Private Preview.
 For more information about the Private Preview, send an email to mcaspreview@microsoft.com.
+> - Office 365 applications are not configured with SAML so they are not currently supported.

 In addition, session control is not automatically available for all apps.
 The Cloud App Security team tested many popular apps with session control.
 Other apps may require an onboarding process that will be done with the customer.
 In terms of clients, session control is available for any browser on any major platform.
 However, mobile apps and desktop apps are not supported by session control.

-> [!NOTE]
-> Office 365 applications are not configured with SAML so they are not currently supported.

 ## See Also